relliottsmith/relliottsmith/_pages/about.md

 ---
 layout: about
 title: about
-permalink: /
+permalink: /about/
-subtitle: Masters of Mathematics
+subtitle: Masters of Mathematics, University of Chicago

 profile:
   align: right